Our 3-day itinerary for Golden, British Columbia, covers outdoor activities for all adventure seekers that visit this wonderful town.

 After an adventure-filled day, it’s time to fuel up.
 Stop by Reposados in downtown Golden for fresh handmade tacos and other Mexican meals.

 Check in to your accommodation at Basecamp Lodge and relax by the fire or on the patio.
+(Use code: TRAVELWITHTHESMILE when booking the Basecamp Lodge for 10% off your stay.)

 Day 2 in Golden